OzzyHelix/virtio-guide/in-depth.md

 This guide is tailored for Arch Linux and similar Arch-based distributions.
 With the Arch Based distro that it has been testing on are as follow, EndeavourOS, Garuda, and Manjaro Linux.

-Follow these steps to set up a VM.
+Follow these steps to set up a system and a VM.

 ### Installing, Copying Configs, and Getting a Patched Kernel